mooffie/mc/src/lua/doc/WHY.md

 ## Implement features immediately

-A user desiring some feature is no longer dependent on the will of MC's maintainers to accept a patch.
+A user desiring some feature is no longer dependent on the willingness of MC's maintainers to accept a patch.

 <!-- --------------------------------------------------------------------- -->